nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![saveRecipes.png](img/SequenceDiagrams/SaveRecipesSequenceDiagram.png)

-(Note: The lifelines of objects cannot be hidden after the X in the PlantUML software used to make this class diagram)

 <div style="page-break-after: always;"></div>

 - reads the .txt save file to load in past saved recipes when app is launched